differentialdistinguisher/CD_ND/README.md

-## Source Code for Keeping Classical Distinguisher and Neural Distinguisher in balance
+## Keeping Classical Distinguisher and Neural Distinguisher in balance

 **Cipher Implementartion:**